-Volunteering with the Fun and Breaks service involves supporting a disabled child or young person and their family.
-Our volunteers learn new skills, make friendships and, in some instances, volunteering with Fun and Breaks has led to a career change!
+Volunteering with the Fun and Breaks (FAB) service involves supporting a disabled child or young person and their family.
+Our volunteers learn new skills, make friendships and, in some instances, volunteering with FAB has led to a career change!

-A volunteer may take the child or young person out to an activity - to a club, swimming, or the park - or they may stay with them in the child’s home playing together, baking, reading, doing arts and crafts or simply relaxing.
+A volunteer may take the child or young person out, such as to a club, swimming, or the park, or they may stay with them in the child’s home, playing together, baking, reading, doing arts and crafts or simply relaxing.
 This allows parents, carers and siblings to have a rest, catch up on day-to-day activities or spend time with each other.

 How to apply